Dynamics of being: Dynamics and Catalytic states

 The process and context are now experienced as dynamic and changing

-The dynamics itself becomes or is seen as dynamic (meta-dynamics) and is integrated into intuition—what is latent becomes actual, reflexivity enters awareness as an explicit tool—and is applied to being itself which includes individual, identity, and world
+The mechanics itself becomes or is seen as dynamic (meta-mechanics) and is integrated into intuition—what is latent becomes actual, reflexivity enters awareness as an explicit tool—and is applied to being itself which includes individual, identity, and world